 - Have I or my child had a bad reaction to a vaccination before?

 - Do I or my child have a personal or family history of vaccine reactions, neurological disorders, severe allergies or immune system problems?

 - Do I know the disease and vaccine risks for myself or my child?

 - Do I have full information about the vaccine’s side effects?

 - Do I know how to identify and report a vaccine reaction?

 - Do I know I need to keep a written record, including the vaccine manufacturer’s name and lot number, for all vaccinations?

 - Do I know I have the right to make an informed choice?

 To learn more about this series and becoming an educated consumer, please visit our Ask 8 webpage for more information and links to additional resources.
-NVIC also publishes a free online NVIC Vaccine eNewsletter to keep consumers informed of the latest information about vaccines and infectious diseases and offers tools like the Vaccine Ingredient Calculator to assist consumers in becoming knowledgable about vaccines, existing safe standards for toxins found in vaccines and a printable vaccination plan to facilitate parent-health provider dialogue.
-Be sure to visit our Diseases and Vaccines webpage, which provides informationn on risks and benefits associated with vaccines.
+NVIC also publishes a free online NVIC Vaccine eNewsletter to keep consumers informed of the latest information about vaccines and infectious diseases.
+Be sure to visit our Diseases and Vaccines webpage, which provides information on risks and benefits associated with vaccines.